 The class will be organized into 10 modules.
 Each module is highly structured to provide opportunity to actively think and practice the topics each week.
 Each week's module will open Monday at 8 am and close Sunday (11:59 pm).
 Expect to take up to 10 hours a week to be successful in this class.
-There will be 2 exams, with weekly quizzes and write ups that will be completed on Moodle.
+There will be 2 exams, with weekly quizzes and discussions that will be completed on Moodle.
 Quizzes and worksheets will cover recent readings and lectures.
 Please note that modules are only available one week at a time.
-Each module consists of a lecture video, a PowerPoint, additional videos, quizzes, write ups, and a lab.
+Each module consists of short videos, a PowerPoint, quizzes, write ups, and a lab.